hydrastro/tmbb/README.md

 Contributions are welcome!
 Before submitting a pull request please:

-- format your code with `clang-format`
+- Format your code with `clang-format`
-- test your code with `valgrind`
+- Test your code with `valgrind`